Tuesday, March 19, 2013

 I have a problem these days, or rather two of them, and no idea what to do about it (or them).
 My problem is named Cognac and Cosmo, my wife's two identical tan and white Manx cats.
 Lovely things, with good dispositions, and hair.
 Quite a bit of hair really, and it is really quite out of hand.

 In fairness, I will be the first to admit that coping with cat hair in a conventional house is merely an occasional inconvenience that keeps the clothing brushmakers in business.
 Our cats however cannot, according to my better half, deal with the traumas of life without constant human companionship and so they travel with us every week from the country to the city and back.
-And, instead of a house, we have in the city a small apartment that does not seem to be large enough for the four of us, or rather the two of them, for every bit of carpet seems to hold a few cat hairs that attach themselves to any clothing that comes in contact with it.
+And, instead of a house, we have in the city an apartment that does not seem to be large enough for the four of us, or rather the two of them, for every bit of carpet seems to hold a few cat hairs that attach themselves to any clothing that comes in contact with it.
 Or simply comes into the general area.

 One of the completely unexpected things about cat hair is its animal magnetism.
 Regular readers may recall that I wash my own socks each Sunday morning as the apparent difficulties of cold water washing on the delicate cycle are too overwhelming for the housekeeper.
 And though they may only come in contact with the carpet for a few seconds while I am putting on my shoes, every pair of socks comes out of the wash with a few strands of long white hair still attached.
 You can only imagine what this same magnetism does to my trousers, even though I never sit anywhere in the apartment while dressed and am careful to put them on while standing on a presumeably more hair free tile floor.
 And my jackets!
 How does cat hair attach itself to jackets that never come within several feet of the floor?